fword-dev/f-word.dev/src/episodes/12/index.md

 ## Intro

 **Bruce:** Hello, and welcome to The F-Word.
-The F-Word of course stands for front end.
+The F-Word of course stands for frontend.
 The marvelous, a magical, mysterious cosmos of browsers, web standards and everything in between.
 I’m Bruce Lawson.
 And I am speaking to you from sunny Birmingham in the blue skied United Kingdom,

 **Vadim:** I’m Vadim Makeev, coming to you from St. Petersburg, Russia.
 It’s summer and it’s +23°C here as well.
 And I’m shocked.